O&P Design Software: Why Clinical Control Matters More Than Automation

 The problem begins before design even starts

-Most people assume socket design issues begin during modeling.
-They don’t.
-They start at the scan.
+Most assume socket design issues begin during modeling.
+In reality, they start at the scan.

 In real clinical environments, scan data is rarely perfect.
 You deal with: